kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	D. Subscapular artery
 	E. Acromiothoracic artery
 #### Answer: A. Superior thoracic artery - *FALSE* = C. Suprascapular artery
-- Suprascapular Artery is a branch of the thyrocervical trunk of the subclavian artery
+- *Suprascapular Artery* = branch of thyrocervical trunk of *subclavian artery*
-- All of the others listed are direct branches of the axillary artery in addition to
+- All of others listed are direct branches of axillary artery in addition to
 	- Anterior and posterior circumflex humeral arteries from third part

 ### Q73
 A 46-year-old woman presents with a *small mass* to the *left of the hyoid bone* and *anterior to the sternocleidomastoid* muscle.
 It is smooth and compressible and mobile in the horizontal but not the vertical plane.
-There is also a bruit.
+There is also a *bruit*.
 The probable diagnosis is:

 	A. Sternocleidomastoid tumour
 	B. Dermoid cyst